Blue Cohosh: Benefits, Dosage, Side Effects, Drug Interactions, and other Important Information

 Optimal Dosage of Blue Cohosh

 The best blue cohosh dosage depends on the condition being treated, as well as personal characteristics like age, weight, and general health.
 Typically, a dried blue ohosh root or rhizome should be taken in quantities of 300 mg to 2,000 mg per day, usually split into two or three doses.
-However, it is important to speak with a doctor before taking blue cohosh, especially if you’re pregnant or have a medical issue already.
+However, it is important to speak with a doctor before blue cohosh, especially if you’re pregnant or have a medical issue already.

 Side Effects of Blue Cohosh